What wind rating does your shed need to be? Are our farm sheds wind rated for your region?

 To get this right, you will need to know the wind region you are situated in, as well as its terrain category and other factors.

 Read on to learn more about each of these factors and how to ensure your shed is wind rated for your region.
+And find out if our farm sheds designs are wind rated for your region.

-There are four of these in Australia:
+There are four wind regions in Australia:

 - A: This encompasses Australian inland areas and most of the southern coastline, and is usually non-cyclonic.